 He said landing a job with the Saints came from his playing days in Seattle, when he’d developed a friendship with then-Seahawks Vice President of Football Operations Randy Mueller.

-“Well, as it came about, I was finished playing ball, so I’d come back (to Kingsville, Texas, where he’d gone to college) and wanted to get my degree and wanted to get into coaching.
+“Well, as it came about, I was finished playing ball, so I’d come back (to Kingsville, Texas, where James had gone to college) and wanted to get my degree and wanted to get into coaching.
 So I was back, and went to New Orleans to visit a buddy of mine.
 They had hired a new general manager at the time, and it was Randy Mueller, and I knew Randy very, very well.
 He was one of the reasons, as a player, that I went to Seattle, from Canada.
 And I just so happened to stop by the office, and didn’t get to see him but left my resume.
 We stayed in touch and what have you, and it got down to the last week, and they were ready to go, and he called me up and said, ‘Hey, are you really serious about doing this?’
 I said, ‘Yeah, I really am, I like to learn.’
 And I had kinda told him while I was playing ball that I wouldn’t mind getting in this business.
 I went out and interviewed and he gave me the job.
 It was a good deal.

 “I was fortunate with Randy.
 Randy kinda trusted me and I really trusted him.
 He’s the type of guy that, he believed in what guys around him said.
 He really took to heart what guys around him said.
 He made that transition for me (from player to scout) very easy.”